mingchungx/mingchungx/README.md

 <h1 align="left">Mingchung Xia</h1>

-I'm a computer science student at the University of Waterloo.
+I'm a computer science student and machine learning researcher at the University of Waterloo.
 Currently, I'm building Eclipse, check it out [here](https://eclipsecard.net)!
-I am also doing machine learning research at the Waterloo Human-Computer Interaction Lab, which you can find [here](https://git.uwaterloo.ca/m6xia).
+You can find some of my research work [here](https://git.uwaterloo.ca/m6xia).

 Feel free to reach out to me at m6xia@uwaterloo.ca or mingchung@eclipsecard.net!